(Spoiling the Ocean-Born Mary legend)

 Sons Robert, William, and James married sisters, respectively, Jeanette, Hannah, and Anna, all daughters of Robert and Mary Moore of Londonderry.

-“Ocean-Born” Mary Wilson Wallace moved to Henniker on July 6, 1798 at age 78, and spent the rest of her life with her son, William, about a quarter-mile from another son, Robert.
+“Ocean-Born” Mary Wilson Wallace moved to Henniker on July 6, 1798 at age 78, and spent the rest of her life with her son, William, about a quarter-mile from one of her other sons, Robert Wallace.

 The silk wedding gown was very real, and worn by several of Mary’s descendants at their own weddings.
 Pieces of the gown remain, in the D.A.R.
 Museum in Washington, D.C. and in the public library of Henniker, NH.
 It is a lovely faded teal green silk, in a brocade style, with small teal flowers and white stripes through it.

-The home that Mary actually lived in was reported to be haunted and–after it was empty for awhile–the town purchased it in 1844 as a poorhouse, and it was known as the “Wallace Poor Farm.”
-In later years, it was destroyed by vandals.
+The home that Mary actually lived in was reported to be haunted and – after it was abandoned for a few years – the town purchased it in 1844.

 The “Ocean-Born Mary” house, as her son Robert’s mansion is known today, was owned by several families before it was bought in 1917 by Louis Maurice Auguste Roy, author of The Candle Book.